DennisTrujilloDev/to-do-fs-gh/README.md

 This application stores data on MongoDB then retrieves it in order to display it to the user.
 Express is used as a framework in order to simplify node.

 # <strong>Lessons Learned:</strong>
-I am practicing incorporating the back end into things I thought could only be front end.
-For example, I was able to use the server to update the to-do item.
+I am practicing incorporating the back end into all sorts of mechanisms.
+For example, I was able to filter through certain to-do items on Mongo in order to delete them, similarly to how I was doing that on the front end.